andrewholgate/sublime3-drupal-setup/README.md

 If you want to set these formating rules on a project or languuage basis, read the [settings documentation](http://www.sublimetext.com/docs/3/settings.html).

-View HTML version as: http://andrewholgate.github.io/sublime3-drupal-setup/
+View HTML version at: http://andrewholgate.github.io/sublime3-drupal-setup/